Antiochian/storybot/README.md

 *storybot.py* - actual bot file

+*tale_manager.py* - interface for evaluating and adding new stories to the database automatically

+*responses/read_responses.py* - Google API interface to read results of google poll

 *tales.json* - database of current known stories and metadata

-*tale_manager.py* - interface for adding new storie to the database

-*build_tales.py* - temporary script that creates a simple default database of 2 example stories
+*queue.json* - database of queued stories (submitted via Google Forms but not approved yet)

 Currently supported commands:
 ----